KDE/krita/3rdparty/README.md

 and you know what you're doing, you can use the following guide to build the dependencies that Krita needs.

-If you develop on Linux and your distribution has the dependencies available,
+If you develop on Linux and your distribution has all dependencies available,

 YOU DO NOT NEED THIS GUIDE AND YOU SHOULD STOP READING NOW